 Ingredients to make Mochi

-One of the best parts about making this mochi recipe is that it requires few ingredients, and allows for some substitutions.
-If you’re not set on making the traditional variety, it’s possible to experiment to develop a custom creation.
+One of the best parts about our microwave mochi recipe is that it requires few ingredients and allows some substitutions.
+If you’re not set on making the traditional variety, you can experiment to develop a custom creation.

 Glutinous Rice Flour